metriport/metriport/packages/commonwell-cert-runner/README.md

 ### Individual Flow Entry Points

-If you wan to run individual flows, you can comment out the other flows in `src/index.ts`.
+If you want to run individual flows, you can comment out the other flows in `src/index.ts`.

 1. **Organization Management**: `src/flows/org-management.ts`